cameronbrill/portfolio/content/about.md

 ## Some Background

 Most of my experience lies in backend web development.
-I am currently applying my skils in the following:
+I am currently applying my skills in the following:
 * **TAMUhack**, Technology Director from Oct 2019 - Present
 * **DynamicMC**, Founder from Nov 2019 - Present